yodrew/yodrew.github.io/_pages/back/acknowledgments.md

 - America
 	- Crea Egan for helping Harold begin with darkness, thus opening the door for me.
 	- Rob Miller, Malia Shultheis, and Jen Carroll: supporters and early retreat hosts
+	- Brian Sullivan: full-throttle collaborator, who gave first help in developing these ideas and, as always, trying them out
 	- Jesse King, John Monroe, and Elisabeth Goward, Dome Villagers at Maitreya Ecovillage, Eugene: camaraderie and support
 	- Blanche Colson: for getting Harold and me started in commercial window coverings for darkrooms.
 Of course, it was cardboard.
 	- [Hannah Christina Torres](https://hannahtorres.massagetherapy.com) for the second window covering idea
 	- Daniel Tucker and Les Stitt, then Ben Ramsey and Stephanie: for KCMO shelter
 - Guatemala
 	- The Maya: for your friendship and unshakable presence
 	- Niels Gronau: for your miraculous Guatemalan facility
 	- Elena Rago: friend, neighbor, and provider of an experimental facility
 	- Karsten: friend, neighbor, supporter, client, and for lending me tools and a workshop where such things are rare
 	- Tom Savage: friend and supporter
 	- Sandro Garcia, Nancy Martin, and Violet: heroic friends, hosts, supporters, retreaters
 	- Joshua Brang and Nadja: friends, supporters, and (Josh) travel agent
 	- my clients: for exploring darkness with me
 - Europe
 	- Kostas: fast friend, host, and shepherd from Athens to Thessalonika
 	- David Friman and Erika Hedstrom, for shelter and space to test darkroom design
 	- Oscar, Limme, and Max at Kulturforeningen Gryning of Helsingborg: friends, hosts, and supporters.
 Cheers!
 	- Anna Ericksson: supporter and darkness experimenter
 	- Sanna Aatig: friend, supporter, host, and nurse in my darkest days
 	- Frank Cicela: supporter since 2002
 	- Brad Crutchfield: friend, always-interested supporter, and deep well-wisher
 	- &Aring;sa Ringstrom and Johan L&ouml;rne: friends and supporters
 	- Richard N&ouml;jd for hard-won darkroom design ideas
 	- A woman, unnamed, who initiated me in an essential part of my lost self, leading to the [conclusive test](/reports/2x3-day/) of this idea
 	- Marcus Ivarsson and Emma Sofie Berg: connectors
 	- Stisse and Carina Gilgren: Swedish godparents
 	- The people and place of Skattungbyn, Sweden
 	- Dr Anette Kjellgren: for unqualified, professional encouragement
 	- Oscar Nelson for the donation that sustained me and the book for a winter
 	- B&aring;rd Anders Lien, friend, host, sponsor, apprentice _and_ guide in Oslo
 	- Terje Tjensvoll, supporter, host, collaborator, and guardian
 	- Elisabette Molin: friend, host, and champion retreat supporter
 	- Astrit Gashi, friend and host
 	- Ketil Berg, friend, host, sponsor, treasurer extraordinaire.
 Without you, 2015 would have been very hard to survive.
 RIP
 	- Marie Richert and Virginie Bournaud, friends, hosts, sponsors, and guides in Paris
 	- 40 contributors to my 2016 crowdfund to support a 21-day retreat
 	- Aimee Fenech and TomTom, friends, hosts, helpers, and mentors in Spain
 	- Jan and Thomas Hermann, hosts in La Alpujarra proper
 	- Mary Salama back home in America, for proof-editing this book in 2018
 	- Lougaya and J. for support and for trying and making darkness wholeheartedly.
 	- Jan Hlavacek, Stepanka Trenz, Martin Pokorny, Petr Vesely, Katerina Cervena, Honza Dlabal for showing me dark retreating in Czech Republic
 	- Pavel, Cestr family, Jarda and Jana, and my other neighbors in Czech Republic, for such great peace, kindness, and respect

 #### end